kubernetes/enhancements/keps/sig-apps/4212-declarative-node-maintenance/README.md

     // DrainTargets cannot backtrack and will target more pods with each update until all pods on
     // the node are targeted.
     ReachedDrainTargets  []DrainPlanEntry
-    // Number of pods that have not yet started evacuation.
+    // Number of pods that have not been requested to terminate via EvictionRequest.
-    PodsPendingEvacuation int32
+    PodsPendingEvictionRequest int32
-    // Number of pods that have started evacuation and have a matching Evacuation object.
+    // Number of active EvictionRequests with matching pods.
-    PodsEvacuating int32
+    ActiveEvictionRequests int32
 }

 // NodeStatus is information about the current status of a node.